Monday, July 28, 2014

 Question:

-Is there a way to achieve the esthetic that a codex has on an e-book.
-Can an e-book ever replace a codex and be able to achieve the same results and effect that a codex has on the reader.
+e-book ever replace a codex and be able to achieve the same results and effect

 A handful of links on redesigning the codex